• Home

 • Saute celery and onion in olive oil until the onion is translucent.

 • Add the chicken and rice.
-Bring back to a boil to ensure rice and chicken pieces are heated through.
+Bring the soup back to a boil to ensure rice and chicken pieces are heated through.

 Nutrition